Cover guajillo peppers with boiling water. Set aside to soften while you prepare the beef. (Once softened, remove stem and seeds)

 Remove beef to a platter with a slotted spoon.
 Add onion and jalapeno peppers to the pot.
 Cook for 3-5 minutes until softened and beginning to brown scraping any brown bits from the bottom.
 Add garlic, cooking for 1 minute longer.

 Meanwhile, using a blender.
-Blend together, stock, crushed tomatoes, guajillo peppers, reserved 1 tsp salt, chipotle, chili, cumin, cocoa, ancho, oregano, paprika, masa harina and cilantro.
+Blend together, stock, crushed tomatoes, guajillo peppers, reserved 1 teaspoon salt, chipotle, chili, cumin, cocoa, ancho, oregano, paprika, masa harina and cilantro.
 Cover and blend until smooth.
 (If you have a smaller blender, you may do need to do this in 2 batches.)

 Pour sauce into Dutch oven and add beef back to pot.
 Stir to combine.